zshearin/poker/README.md

 # poker-go

-Right now all this does is shuffle a deck
+Right now all this does is shuffle a deck and deal